TeamWisp/TeamWisp.github.io/_common/code_standards.markdown

 // myobj is automatically freed for you whenever it is no longer used.
 ```

+Please no that a smart pointer only shoulbe be passed by reference or const reference if you modify its lifetime.
+Else just use a raw pointer for compatibility reasons.
+See the C++ Core Guidelines for more information.

 ### Avoid global data
 ... this includes singleton objects